LeoFabre/appartinator/README.md

 ### Ever struggled to find the perfect apartment because of geographical constraints?

-You want to live near your workplace, but you also want to be close to the city center?
+You want to live near your workplace, but you don't know where to start looking?

 Your kids go to school in a specific area, but you want to live in a neighborhood with a park?

-Your wife doesn't drive, but you want to live close enough to your workplace to avoid long commutes?
+Your loved one doesn't drive, but you want to live close enough to your workplace to avoid long commutes?

+You have a hard time simulating all the possible routes from every new place you want to search for an apartment?

 ### **Appartinator** is here to help you!